Complaints about health and safety regulatory advice

 If you consider that your employer (or someone else's) work activity is putting your safety at risk or damaging your health, then you should raise your concerns with that employer or person.
 If no improvement is made and your safety or health continues to be at risk, then you can report your complaint to the relevant enforcing authority.

-Click here to check who is responsible for enforcing health and safety in the workplace that you are concerned about.
+Check who is responsible for enforcing health and safety in the workplace that you're concerned about.

 How can you resolve your concerns?

-If you are an employee and you think the law is being broken, or minimum standards are ignored within your workplace, you can:
+If you're an employee and you think the law is being broken, or minimum standards are ignored within your workplace, you can:

 - speak to your employer and try to resolve the issue, and/or